thegridelectric/gw-scada-spaceheat-python/wiki/docs/setting-up-the-pi.md

  No such file or directory: '/dev/i2c-1'

-[Devine Lu Linvega](https://github.com/neauoire) of [100 rabbits](http://100r.co/site/about_us.html) points out [here](https://github.com/pimoroni/inky-phat/issues/28) that the pi interface needs to be activated, first by typing sudo raspi-config and then navigating to Interfacing Options, selecting i2c, and enabling it.
-Alternatively, sudo nano /boot/config.txt and make sure it has the a line with dtparam=i2c_arm=on
+[Devine Lu Linvega](https://github.com/neauoire) of [100 rabbits](http://100r.co/site/about_us.html) points out [here](https://github.com/pimoroni/inky-phat/issues/28) that the pi interface needs to be activated, first by typing

 # MQTT